janymuong/alx-system_engineering-devops/0x19-postmortem/postmortem.md

 - **06:00 AM:** Alas, the cries of confused users echoe.
 The curtain of error is raised.
 - **06:35 AM:** Our vigilant monitoring system *PagerDuty* blinks an alert, and the debugging knight wields his mind.
 - **07:40:** Initial theory: A 'Hello Holberton' overload?
-Attempted increased server capacity spell.
+Analyzed memory and disk uasge.
 - **08:00 AM:** Knight grows weary; no improvement...
 - **09:10 AM:** The knight veers off-course, blaming the innocent network latency and buffering for crimes not committed.
 - **11:30 AM:** Knight takes a day nap... zzzzz